tural-m/claude-powerbi-skill/README.md

-# Power BI AI Analytics Assistant — Claude Skill
+# claude-powerbi-skill

-> A structured, self-validating AI analytics assistant for Claude that covers the full Power BI lifecycle — from environment detection to a scored session summary with ranked business insights.
+> A lean, intent-driven AI analytics assistant for Claude — built to catch data problems before they corrupt analysis, then get out of the way.

 ## Overview